Middle East and North Africa: MENAP

+MENASA

 MENASA refers to the Middle East, North Africa and South Asia region.
 Its usage consists of the region of MENA together with South Asia, with Dubai chosen by the United Nations as the data hub for the region.
 In some contexts, specifically the Lauder Institute at the University of Pennsylvania, the region is abbreviated as SAMENA instead of the more common MENASA.